BRIAN KOLL - DIRECTOR OF PUBLIC WORKS

 Sewer charges are based on water used.
 Minimum sewer charge per quarter is $15.34.

-charges will be assessed in the amount of 3% on the next statement.
-Minimum
+Delinquent charges will be assessed in the amount of 3%.
+Minimum penalty is $.50.

 The Lomira Village Board has adopted a mandatory recycling ordinance and